Wh0ba/extList/README.md

 ```

-## if no directory is given the tool will search the Dircectory where its files exsist
+## if no directory is given the tool will search the current working dircectory